San Francisco Zoo – tickets, prices, timings, attractions, what to expect

 Where to buy San Francisco Zoo tickets

-You can buy San Francisco Zoo tickets online and at the ticket booth at the main gate.
+Tickets to the San Francisco Zoo are available online and at the ticket booth at the zoo.

 We strongly suggest you purchase online tickets to save money and time.